 - 8 The grantor shall recognise an asset provided by the operator and an upgrade to an existing asset of the grantor as a service concession asset if the grantor controls the asset.
-The grantor controls the asset if, and only if: - (a) the grantor controls or regulates what services the operator must provide with the asset, to whom it must provide them, and at what price; and - (b) the grantor controls through ownership, beneficial entitlement or otherwise any significant residual interest in the asset at the end of the term of the arrangement. - 9 The grantor shall recognise an asset that will be used in a service concession arrangement for its entire useful life (a 'whole-of-life' asset) if the conditions in paragraph 8(a) are met. - 10 The grantor shall initially measure the service concession asset recognised in accordance with paragraph 8 (or paragraph 9 for a whole-of-life asset) at its fair value in accordance with AASB 13 Fair Value Measurement, except as noted in paragraph 11. - Where an existing asset of the grantor meets the conditions specified in paragraph 8 (or paragraph 9 for a whole-of-life asset), the grantor shall reclassify the existing asset as a service concession asset.
-The reclassified service concession asset shall be accounted for in accordance with AASB 116 Property, Plant and Equipment or AASB 138 Intangible Assets, as appropriate, in accordance with this [draft] Standard. - After initial recognition or reclassification, service concession assets shall be accounted for as a separate class or, where appropriate, separate classes of assets, in accordance with AASB 116 or AASB 138, as appropriate.
+The grantor controls the asset if, and only if: - (d) the grantor controls or regulates what services the operator must provide with the asset, to whom it must provide them, and at what price; and - (e) the grantor controls through ownership, beneficial entitlement or otherwise any significant residual interest in the asset at the end of the term of the arrangement. - 9 The grantor shall recognise an asset that will be used in a service concession arrangement for its entire useful life (a 'whole-of-life' asset) if the conditions in paragraph 8(a) are met. - 10 The grantor shall initially measure the service concession asset recognised in accordance with paragraph 8 (or paragraph 9 for a whole-of-life asset) at its fair value in accordance with AASB 13 Fair Value Measurement, except as noted in paragraph 11. - 11 Where an existing asset of the grantor meets the conditions specified in paragraph 8 (or paragraph 9 for a whole-of-life asset), the grantor shall reclassify the existing asset as a service concession asset.
+The reclassified service concession asset shall be accounted for in accordance with AASB 116